Vibrant and healthy communities

 - International Women’s Day

-We are committed to ensuring that equality, diversity and inclusion is a part of our internal culture, not just out in the community.
+We are committed to ensuring that equality, diversity and inclusion are an integral part of our internal culture, as well as our community.

-- Hundreds of Council staff attended half-day equality and diversity workshops in 2017-18, delivered by volunteer colleagues.
+- Hundreds of Council staff attended half-day equality and diversity workshops, delivered by volunteer colleagues.

-- Over 2.4 million visits to leisure centres
+- more than 2.7 million visits to leisure centres

-- Over 169,000 visits to entertainment and civic hall events
+- 173,000 visits to entertainment and civic hall events